Frequently Asked Questions

 Should I file a tax return even if I do not have a filing requirement?

 It depends.
-Child tax credit, earned income tax credit, or excess income tax withheld are few examples of credit you can get back from the IRS.
+Recovery rebate credit, child tax credit, earned income tax credit, or excess income tax withheld are few examples of credit you can get back from the IRS.
 However, you must file a tax return, calculate these tax credits, and claim a refund from the IRS before the statute of limitation runs out.
 Generally, you have three years to request a refund from the IRS from the tax return due date.

 What forms American expats must file with their 1040 to avoid double taxation?

-When do nonresident aliens have to file a U.S. tax return?
+When do nonresident individuals and businesses have to file a U.S. tax return?

 Foreign Tax Credit